MouseLightProject/render/README.md

 Requirements
 ============

-Julia, version 6, plus the YAML package.
+Julia, version 6, plus the YAML, Images, and HDF5 packages.

-Nathan Clack's nd, tilebase, and mltk-bary libraries.
+Nathan Clack's tilebase and mltk-bary libraries.

-Tested with Julia v0.6.0, YAML v0.2.1, nd master (branch) / ef492383 (commit),
+Tested with Julia v0.6.0, YAML v0.2.1, Images v0.13.0+, ImageMagick v0.5.1+,
-ndio-series use-tre/fdfe30a7, ndio-tiff ndio-format-context/df46d485, ndio-hdf5
-ndio-format-context/0c7ac77c, tilebase master/cc171869, mltk-bary
+HDF5 v0.8.8+, tilebase master/cc171869, mltk-bary master/84e15364, and
-master/84e15364, and mylib stream/0ca27aae.
+mylib stream/0ca27aae.

 Installation
 ============

-Install nd, tilebase, and mltk-bary libraries using make.sh.
+Install tilebase, and mltk-bary libraries using make.sh.
 Be sure to edit ```rootdir``` and ```installdir``` therein appropriately.

 Install Julia by downloading a precompiled binary of the latest point release of version 5.
-Install the YAML package by starting Julia on the unix command line and executing Pkg.add("YAML").
+Install the YAML, Images, and HDF5 packages by starting Julia on the unix command line and executing map(Pkg.add,["YAML","Images","HDF5"]).
 If desired, use the bash environment variable JULIA_PKGDIR to place it somewhere other than your home directory.
-For example, somewhere on Julia's LOAD_PATH, like
-<julia-install-dir>/share/julia/site, would permit others to use the
-pipeline without having to install this package themselves.
+For example, somewhere on Julia's LOAD_PATH, like <julia-install-dir>/share/julia/site, would permit others to use the pipeline without having to install this package themselves.

 Make sure that ```RENDER_PATH```, ```LD_LIBRARY_PATH```, and ```JULIA``` in ```render```, ```monitor```, and ```savelogs``` are all